udrag/Linear_Regression_dev/README.md

 6. Construct a neural network with Leaky Rectified Linear Units (ReLU) activation.

-7. Develop linear regression models using the scikit-learn library, employing the OLS linear regression method
+7. Develop linear regression models using the scikit-learn library, employing the OLS linear regression method.

 8. Calculate the coefficients using the gradient descent linear regression method through partial derivatives until convergence.